B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and governed by exact compliance instructions.

-The work is lower in order count but higher in shipment complexity.
-The warehouse has to plan the shipment structure correctly before it leaves the floor.
+The work is lower in order count but far higher in shipment complexity.
+The warehouse has to plan the structure of the shipment correctly before it ever leaves the floor.

-This means DTC performance is often measured by speed and pick accuracy, while B2B performance is often measured by compliance and claim avoidance.
+In practice, DTC performance is measured mostly by speed and pick accuracy, while B2B performance is measured mostly by compliance and claim avoidance.
+Those are two different scorecards.

 ## 2. Pick-Pack Complexity: Speed vs Specification